Arctic-foxxy/Arctic-foxxy/README.md

 ---

 ## 🌟 **About Me**
-Hey there!
-I'm **Skye**, a 16-year-old developer, entrepreneur, and creative mind behind **Astrofox Studios**, one of the largest Minecraft event studios globally.
+Hiya!
+I'm **Skye**, a 16-year-old developer, entrepreneur, and creative mind behind **Astrofox Studios**, one of the largest Minecraft event studios.

 - 🎓 **Current Student** at a *UK High School* (2020–2025).
 - 💼 **CEO** of Astrofox Studios, a game development studio I founded in 2022, now thriving with over **40+ team members**.